Vision: attn as Agent-Commerce Credit

 • start where revenue and repayment are easiest to verify,

-• prove the controls in a narrower borrower flow,
+• prove the controls in narrow live lanes first,

-• reuse the same layer behind broader commerce, wallet, treasury, and receivables-style use cases.
+• evaluate broader commerce, wallet, treasury, and receivables-style use cases only after the narrow lanes have repeatable proof.

 3. Why this path